 - SOM applicants who apply to the PPH must provide one additional reference that addresses the applicant's public health leadership potential.

-A limited number of scholarships are available for MD-MPH students.
-For more information about the MPH Tuition Scholarship, click here.
+For more information about the MPH Tuition for MD/MPH students, click here.